 Today I’ll tackle fitness myth #1 – Exercise Can Overcome a High Calorie Diet

 Simple math is the name of the game today.
-Generally speaking, 1 pound of body tissue is equal to between 2,800 and 3,700 Calories, where 1 Calorie is the amount of potential energy that can raise 1 kilogram of water 1 degree Celcius.
+Generally speaking, 1 pound of body tissue is equal to between 2,800 and 3,700 Calories, where 1 Calorie is the amount of potential energy that can raise 1 kilogram of water 1 degree Celsius.
 So simply, if you are able to create a Calorie deficit of around 3,500, you will lose 1 pound of body weight.
 Although there are many intricacies that complicate this simplistic view, the “calories in = calories out” model is fine as it pertains to this discussion.

 Today we will use running as the mode of exercise while exploring our question.
 I chose running as the example because per unit time, running burns more calories than all but the most intense “full-body” activities.
 Based upon a recent Syracuse University study, the average male burns 124 Calories per mile of running while the average female burns 105 Calories.

 So now you are Joe Freshman, running 30 minutes per day, 5 days per week.
 This is quite admirable for the average college student, and good for Joe!
 He is doing a lot good for his body with this consistent training.
 But how many Calories is he actually burning?
 Assuming Joe is running 3.5 miles every 30 minutes, he is burning just over 2000 Calories directly from running per week.
 Yes, additional calories are burnt after exercise from metabolic increase, but fewer than you may think.
 To be generous, lets say that Joe burns 3,000 calories per week with his formal exercise program.
 That’s almost 1 pound per week, right?